 Step 3 – Create Grow Sponges

 This is a vital step for growing the plants you want.
 The AeroGarden Sponges are made up of pure Canadian Sphagnum Peat.

 But that is not the only material that can support plant growth.
 I like to use peat moss because it’s fairly inexpensive and also readily available.
-I’ll explain using peat moss to build the sponge core.
+Rockwool is also another option to use.
+For these steps, I’ll explain using peat moss to build the sponge core.